huggingface/blog/bertopic.md

 ### safetensors: Ensuring Secure Model Management

 In addition to the Hugging Face Hub integration, BERTopic now supports serialization using the [safetensors library](https://huggingface.co/docs/safetensors/).
 Safetensors is a new simple format for storing tensors safely (instead of pickle), which is still fast (zero-copy).
-We’re excited to see more and more libraries leveraging safetensors for storing embeddings.
+We’re excited to see more and more libraries leveraging safetensors for safe serialization.
 You can read more about a recent audit of the library in this [blog post](https://huggingface.co/blog/safetensors-security-audit).

 ### An example of using BERTopic to explore RLFH datasets

 To illustrate some of the power of BERTopic lets look at an example of how it can be used to monitor changes in topics in datasets used to train chat models.

 The last year has seen several datasets for Reinforcement Learning with Human Feedback released.
 One of these datasets is the [OpenAssistant Conversations dataset](https://huggingface.co/datasets/OpenAssistant/oasst1).
 This dataset was produced via a worldwide crowd-sourcing effort involving over 13,500 volunteers.
-Whilst this dataset already has some scores for toxicity, quality, humour etc., we want to get a better understanding of what types of conversations are represented in this dataset.
+Whilst this dataset already has some scores for toxicity, quality, humour etc., we may want to get a better understanding of what types of conversations are represented in this dataset.

 BERTopic offers one way of getting a better understanding of the topics in this dataset.
 In this case, we train a model on the English assistant responses part of the datasets.
 Resulting in a [topic model](https://huggingface.co/davanstrien/chat_topics) with 75 topics.